codybloemhard/incodoc/README.md

 Some document formats allow for more incorporeality than others.
 Some documents use more incorporeal elements than others.
 The aim is to reduce corporeality in documents as much as possible and give power to the consumer.
+While writing a document, minimising the corporeal elements maximises accessibility and freedom.

 ## How